Tired Of Beating Your Head Against The Wall Trying To Figure Out How To Deal With Your Loved One Having ADHD?

 14. An ADHD affected child avoids, dislikes, or doesn't want to do things that take a lot of mental effort for a long period of time (such as schoolwork or homework).

-15. The child often loses things to take care of e.g. toys, school assignments, pencils, books, or tools.
+15. The child often loses things that they need to take care of e.g. toys, school assignments, pencils, books, or tools.

 17. The child runs about or climbs when and where it is not appropriate or prohibited.